State of East Indonesia: Establishment

+Part of the United States of Indonesia

 With the realization of the United States of Indonesia on 27 December 1949, East Indonesia became a constituent state of the new federation.
 In much of Indonesia, the federal USI was seen as an illegitimate regime foisted on the islands by the Dutch, and many of the federal states began to merge with the Republic of Indonesia.
 However many in East Indonesia, with its non-Javanese population and sizable number of Christians, opposed moves toward a unitary state.

-At the same time, East Indonesia already had to deal with the Twaalfde Provincie ('Twelfth Province') or TWAPRO secessionist movement in Minahasa in 1948, among others.
+At the end of 1949, elections were held for a parliament to replace the previous Provisional Representative Body.
+This resulted in almost half the seats being won by supporters of a unitary Indonesian state.
+When President Soekawati tried to form a new cabinet, the unitarists refused to participate unless it was committed to dissolving the state.
+On 16 March 1950, two days after its formation without any unitarist representation, the new cabinet bowed to pressure and lifted the ban on demonstrations.
+The following day, there was a huge demonstration in Makassar calling for the dissolution of the NIT into the Republic of Indonesia.
+As a result, restrictions were reimposed, and Justice Minister Soumokil ordered the arrest of non-parliamentary unitarist supporters.